The short answer is, the earlier the better. Pure and simple.

 The irony is that the people who are often seeking to minimize legal fees by avoiding retaining a lawyer until the very last minute can often end up paying more.
 They will incur additional fees to hire a lawyer to put out any fires which come about because of unclear and poor drafting of the terms in the agreement, not to mention the added time and stress involved.

-The team at MRK Law reviews a client’s agreement of purchase and sale for free provided the deal closes with our office.
+The team at MRK Law often reviews a client’s agreement of purchase and sale before an offer is firm.

-You may be required to pay a nominal fee at the time your agreement is reviewed, but this amount is credited from your final closing fees once the transaction is completed.
-You are not saving any money by holding off on hiring your lawyer; quite the contrary, you may be unknowingly waiving protections provided to you at no additional cost.
+You are not saving much by holding off on hiring your lawyer; quite the contrary, you may be unknowingly waiving protections provided to you at no additional cost.

 For all of the reasons outlined above, parties are encouraged to retain counsel for their purchase or sale as early as possible.